uf-mil/mil/docs/reference/services.rst

 .. class:: navigator_msgs.srv.StereoShapeDetectorResponse

-   The repsonse class for the ``navigator_msgs/StereoShapeDetector`` service.
+   The response class for the ``navigator_msgs/StereoShapeDetector`` service.

    .. attribute:: success

-        Whether the detector was succesful in detecting!
+        Whether the detector was successful in detecting!

         :type: bool